 After all three became unconscious for a time, James knew he was on to something.

-The first operation under general anaesthetic was carried out in Boston, America in 1846 by Dr John Warren.
+Nitrous oxide (‘laughing gas’), discovered by Humphry Davy, was found to relieve pain.
+It had been used by dentists, but not by surgeons in 1844.
+The first surgical operation under general anaesthetic was carried out in Boston, America in 1846 by Dr John Warren.
 The patient was given ether and the operation was a total success – afterwards, he woke up and wondered if the surgical procedure had actually been done.
+Warren announced to his audience the immortal words, ‘Gentlemen, this is no humbug.’
 Ether was soon being used for operations in Britain, but despite its success as an anaesthetic, there were a number of drawbacks.
 Ether is flammable and could easily catch fire in the candle-lit rooms of the 1800s.
 It can also affect patients’ throats and their breathing, which could be dangerous during an operation.

 In 1847, Dr James Simpson discovered the anaesthetic properties of chloroform.
 The story goes that James tested it on himself and two of his colleagues after dinner one evening at his house in Edinburgh.
 After all three became unconscious for a time, James knew he was on to something.
 The use of chloroform as an anaesthetic soon expanded all over Europe.
 Soon, inhalers like these were being used.
 Sponges soaked in chloroform were placed in the glass container and the vapour breathed in through the tube.
 Chloroform was later linked to heart and liver failure, but both ether and chloroform were used until the 1930s when they were gradually phased out.